Ilocano people: Colonial social structure

+Ilocano women pounding rice using a wooden mortar (alsóng) and pestle (al-ó), circa 1885.

 Beneath the babaknang were the cailianes, free individuals who typically owned small home lots but worked the farmlands of the babaknang.
 These tenant farmers cultivated the land in exchange for a share of the harvest.
 In addition to farming, the cailianes also served as artisans and specialists, such as healers, salt makers, stem cutters, and wood gatherers, whose skills were indispensable to the community.

-Ilocano women pounding rice using a wooden mortar (alsóng) and pestle (al-ó), circa 1885.

 The relationship between the babaknang and the cailianes was characterized by a system of mutual exchange.
 During the agricultural season or community gatherings, the cailianes provided labor and assistance to the babaknang.
 In return, the babaknang compensated them with food or other goods, maintaining a bond of reciprocity that was essential for social cohesion.

 At the lowest level of the colonial social structure were the adipen or slaves.
 These individuals became slaves either through birth, as a result of debt, or due to their inability to meet obligations.
 The adipen were entirely dependent on their masters for their livelihood and performed a variety of tasks, including agricultural labor and domestic duties.

 Unlike the cailianes, who retained some degree of independence, the adipen had very limited autonomy.
 However, the concept of slavery in Ilocano society was not entirely rigid; it was possible for adipen to gain freedom through various means, such as paying off debts or being granted manumission by their masters.

-Arts and crafts

-The Ilocano people have long been known for their skill and creativity in various traditional arts and crafts, passed down through generations.
-These crafts, which include weaving, woodcarving, pottery, and more, have shaped the culture and daily life of Ilocanos for centuries.
-While these art forms were once essential for practical purposes such as food storage, cooking, and clothing, they now hold both cultural and economic significance, with many modern artisans creating innovative products for local and global markets.
-These ancient crafts continue to thrive in the small towns of Ilocos.